On the small prime factors of a non-deficient number: Small prime factors of non-deficient numbers

 \begin{corollary} Let $M$ be a primitive non-deficient number.
 (That is, $M$ is not deficient and it has no non-deficient divisors.)
 And assume that $M$ has at least four distinct prime divisors.
 Let $k$ be the number of distinct prime divisors of $M$, and let $p_4$ be the fourth smallest prime factor of $M$.
 Then we have

 \end{corollary}

 Note that the bounds in this section are weak in the following sense: Let $\omega(n)$ be the number of distinct prime divisors of $n$.
 Given a function $f(n)$ with $\lim_{n \rightarrow \infty} f(n)$, then for any positive integer $i$, the statement ``The $i$th smallest prime divisor of $n$ is at most $f(n)$'' will apply to almost all positive integers $n$ (in the sense that the exceptional set has density zero).
-Similarly, any such restriction for odd perfect numbers is a weak restriction in the sense discussed in \cite{Zelinskybig}.

-However, it is not too hard to see that all the results in this section which apply to non-deficient numbers in general or apply to primitive non-deficient numbers are asymptotically best possible.
+Similarly, any such restriction for odd perfect numbers is a weak restriction in the sense discussed in section seven of \cite{Zelinskybig}. \\ It is not too hard to see that all the results in this section which apply to non-deficient numbers in general or apply to primitive non-deficient numbers are asymptotically best possible.
 Of course, for the results which only concern odd perfect numbers, it is likely that the results are far from best possible, since very likely no odd perfect numbers exist.
 This is connected to a question raised in \cite{Zelinskybig}.
 In particular, the author defined $b_o(p)$ to be the minimum of the number of distinct prime divisors of any odd perfect number with smallest prime divisor $p$ and set $b_o(p)= \infty$ when there are no odd perfect numbers with smallest prime divisor $p$.
 The author asked if it was possible to prove that $b_o(p) > b(p)$, or in the notation of our paper, if $b_o(p) > b_2(p)$.
 The notation here is less than ideal; note that the small circle in $b_o(p)$ is a lower case o, not a zero.
 Since we now have a numeric subscript of $b(p)$ in this paper, a slightly better notation for our purposes is as follows: We will write $b_{(O,i)}(p)$ to be the to be the minimum of the number of distinct prime divisors of any odd perfect number with $i$th smallest prime divisor $p$ and set $b_{(O,i)}(p)= \infty$ when no such odd perfect number exists.
 The above mentioned question then becomes whether it is possible to prove that $b_{(O,1)}(p) > b_2(p)$.
 Following this, we can ask similar questions for other values of $i$.
 In particular, can we prove any of the following: \begin{enumerate} \item $b_{(O,2)}(p) > b_{\frac{4}{3}}(p)$. \item $b_{(O,3)}(p) > b_{\frac{16}{15}}(p)$. \item $b_{(O,4)}(p) > b_{\frac{256}{255}}(p)$. \end{enumerate}

 Two other directions which may make sense for investigation are to extend these results for larger prime factors and to extend them to multiperfect numbers.
 Recall, a number $n$ is said to be $c$-multiperfect if $\sigma(n)=cN$ for some integer $c$.
 One expects analogous results for multiperfect numbers in terms of $c$. \\